anilmainali/ZAPTEST/ZAPTEST Tutorial - Get Started.md

 1. [Getting Started](https://www.zaptest.com/tutorial/getting-started)
 2. [Building First Script](https://www.zaptest.com/tutorial/login-script-less)
 3. [Using Mockups](https://www.zaptest.com/tutorial/mockup-script-less)
+*Mockups Tutorials*
+Building a Simple Test based on a Mockup.

+Download a mockup from a aptest demo page.

+open the mockup page in the image viewer.

+Add this mockup to a object repository.

+scan the Scan Gui button to scan the application.

+click on the scan viewer icon with the mockup image open.

+define the new application and a View.

+remove all elements except labels text boxes and the registration button.

+as you already know we should use relative objects for the text boxes.

+if auto anchoring is enabled during the scan zap test will define relative objects automatically.

+otherwise you will need to make the textbooks relative to their labels manually.

+to do this click the select relative object button located in the object properties box for the first name text box object then click on the first name label

+now we have to do the same for the other three objects

+last name
+username and
+password text box

+next we will change the name for the text boxes by typing a new value in each objects name property

+now we are ready to add test steps.

+like we did before we should first launch the browser application using the launch method.

+now we will check if the page is loaded by exist method.

+then we will fill in the registration form using the type method.

+we will define the data table parameters for each input.

+this gives us the ability to make multiple iterations in the future.

+just for our convenience we will add the data table parameters for the browser name

+it will give us the ability to do cross browser testing.

+now we have added four steps into our script that will fill in the registration form.

+the final step is to click on the registration button.

+but HOW DO WE CHECK THAT THE USER IS INDEED REGISTERED since we have only 1 mockup view.

+for now we can simply add a new object and set the text which would appear when the registration is successful.

+in addition we can set the text parameters for the objects within the script

+we have a special method set property . it means that we can dynamically set new value of the text property.

+we can also use a value from a variable or a data table parameter.

+now we should only apply the exists method to this object at the end of the registration process.

+we should also close the application at the end of the test case.

+in addition we will include a custom reporting step which will report a failure to the test result.

+if for any reason if the registration page is not loaded

+to do this we will drag the application object to the false path of our if block and choose the custom report step.

+for the step argument we will type false to send the failed status.

+ type step title step details and type try in the last argument to save the application screenshot

+now we will save our test case

+our test is ready now lets run it

+as you can see zap test has performed all of the operations against the real website and it even verifies the registration status.

 4. [Lists and Tables](https://www.zaptest.com/tutorial/lists-and-tables-script-less)
 5. [Image and Area Objects](https://www.zaptest.com/tutorial/image-and-area-objects)
 6. [Configuring Mobile Devices ](https://www.zaptest.com/tutorial/configuring-mobile-devices)